-Automated data means any information on computer or information recorded with the intention that it be processed by a computer, for example data from a registration form for a mailing list or a Library ticket would normally be input to a database.
+Automated data means any information on computer or information recorded with the intention that it be processed by a computer, for example data from a registration form for a mailing list would normally be input to a database.

 Manual data means information recorded as part of a relevant filing system or with the intention that it form part of a system.
-This could be a CV, an application form or a sick leave certificate.
+This could be a CV, or an application form for example.

 Relevant filing system means any set of information that, while not computerised, is structured by reference to individuals, or by reference to criteria relating to individuals, so that specific information relating to a particular individual is readily accessible.

 Personal data means data, including sensitive personal data, relating to a living individual who is or can be identified either from the data or from the data in conjunction with other information that is in, or is likely to come into, the possession of the GAHS.